 ASU 2016-02 - In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which supersedes the lease requirements in Topic 840, Leases.
 The objective of this ASU is to establish the principles that lessees and lessors shall apply to report information to users of financial statements about the amount, timing, and uncertainty of cash flows arising from a lease.
 Extensive quantitative and qualitative disclosures, including significant judgments made by management, will be required to provide greater insight into the extent of revenue and expense recognized and expected to be recognized from existing contracts.
-As of March 31, 2018, this ASU must be adopted using a modified retrospective transition; however, the FASB has proposed an additional transition method option.
+As of June 30, 2018, this ASU must be adopted using a modified retrospective transition; however, the FASB has proposed an additional transition method option and that ASU is currently pending to be issued.
 Under the modified retrospective transition method, we are required to apply the new guidance at the beginning of the earliest comparative period presented (including recognizing a cumulative-effect adjustment as of January 1, 2017).
-Under the proposed additional transition method, we have the option to apply the new guidance (including recognizing a cumulative-effect adjustment) on
+Under the proposed additional transition method, we have the option to apply the new guidance (including recognizing a cumulative-effect adjustment) on January 1, 2019, the date we plan to adopt this ASU.
+Consequently, under this proposed optional method, our reporting for the comparative periods presented in the financial statements issued after the date of adoption would continue to be in accordance with current GAAP, including disclosures.
+This ASU and ASU 2018-01 also provide for certain practical expedients that we are currently evaluating for possible election.